zaidajani/covid-navi-mumbai/README.md

 Then just start server and you will see the web application in action.

+## Make a `case_data` Table in the database

+Schema should be:
+places
+total cases
+deceased

 ## To update the data, update data in the database

 ## Enjoy your application